Corporate finance: Sources of capital

 Shareholder value is increased when corporations invest equity capital and other funds into projects (or investments) that earn a positive rate of return for the owners.
 Investors then prefer to buy shares of stock in companies that will consistently earn a positive rate of return on capital (on equity) in the future, thus increasing the market value of the stock of that corporation.

-Shareholder value may also be increased when corporations payout excess cash surplus (funds that are not needed for business) in the form of dividends.
+Shareholder value may also be increased when corporations pay out excess cash surplus (funds that are not needed for business) in the form of dividends.

-Internal financing, often, is constituted of retained earnings, i.e. those remaining after dividends; this provides, per some measures, the cheapest form of funding.
+Internal financing is often constituted of retained earnings, i.e., those remaining after dividends; this provides, per some measures, the cheapest form of funding.

 Preferred stock is a specialized form of financing which combines properties of common stock and debt instruments, and may then be considered a hybrid security.

 Preferreds are senior (i.e. higher ranking) to common stock, but subordinate to bonds in terms of claim (or rights to their share of the assets of the company).

 Preferred stock is usually Nonvoting, i.e. carries no voting rights, but may carry a dividend and may have priority over common stock in the payment of dividends and upon liquidation.

 Similar to bonds, preferred stocks are rated by the major credit-rating companies.
 The rating for preferreds is generally lower, since preferred dividends do not carry the same guarantees as interest payments from bonds and they are junior to all creditors.

 Other features may include Convertibility to common stock and Callability at the option of the corporation.

 Terms of the preferred stock are stated in a "Certificate of Designation".